mbejtlich/Painting-Classification-with-CNNs/README.md

 # Painting-Classification-with-CNNs

-Client: Self
-Date: 2017
-Class: Data and Computational Science
-Instructor: Dan Potter, PhD

 Within recent years, museums and online art collectives around the world have started to digitize their art collections.
-In order to help support educators, curators, and archivists to archive and find interesting correlations between artwork, I helped to design a deep learning model.
-        A database was formed with over 15,000 web-scraped images, each having attributes like (e.g. date and artistic style).
-A total 12 total artistic styles and 28 artists were represented.
-A convolutional neural network (CNN) was trained to predict style and artist, with a validation classification accuracy of 40% for style and 53% for artists.
-A simple visual interface was made to allow a user to run new (untrained) images through the model.
+A proportion of these high-resolution images have been made available in the public domain, while others remain private.
+The influx of images to the online arena has provided an opportunity for scientists and researchers alike to analyze artwork for possible correlations.
+In the past, neural networks have been used for pattern recognition and to produce pattern transfer (i.e. Google DeepDream).
+In addition, several studies have been conducted regarding painting image classification (Northwestern and Stanford).

+In this project I worked with two of my peers, Sean Miller and William Jordan.
+We used Convolution Nueral Networks (CNNs) to classify paintings based on various attributes (painter and style).
+We formed our database with over 15,000 web-scraped images, with a total of 12 total styles represented and 28 artists.
+We obtained a validation accuracy of 40% for the final style classfication CNN.
+For the artist classification CNN we obtained an accuracy of 53%.
+If running time were not an issue, we would likely be able to greatly improve upon these accuracies.
+In the future, we would like to explore the data through an interactive visualization such as the Embedding Project by TensorFlow.
+This could be helpful for museums, art historians, and art enthusiasts seeking to better understand artistic correlations between paintings.

-        The research was conducted under the guidance and mentorship of Dr. Serre from the Cognitive, Linguistic, and Psychological Sciences  (CLPS) lab at Brown University.
+For this project we conducted research under the guidance and mentorship of Dr. Serre from Cognitive, Linguistic, and Psychological Sciences (CLPS) at Brown University.

+The project is documented on my Medium blog:
+→ Data acquisition and storage
+→ Status update
+→ Final ML
+→ Interactions and summary